School of Education and Health Sciences

 Kevin R. Kelly, Dean

-Barbara De Luca, Associate Dean for Graduate Education and Research
+Barbara M. De Luca, Associate Dean for Graduate Education and Research

-The basic mission of the graduate programs in the School of Education & Health Sciences (SEHS) is to prepare competent and compassionate professionals in several fields.
-Specifically, the mission is to prepare teachers and administrative leaders, exercise scientists, and human service specialists.
+The basic mission of the graduate programs in the School of Education and Health Sciences (SEHS) is to prepare competent and compassionate professionals in several fields.
+Specifically, the mission is to prepare teachers and education leaders, exercise scientists and human service specialists.
 The School is further committed to preparing scholar-practitioners at the Ph.D. level in the area of educational leadership.
 The SEHS programs leading to graduate degrees are designed primarily to meet the following purposes:

 - To enable individuals to qualify for licensure as principals and superintendents.